karthickr7/PhonePe-Pulse-Data-Visualisation/README.md

   1. Data extraction and processing: Learning how to use Clone Github to extract data from a repository and pre-process the data using Python libraries such as Pandas.
-  2. Database management: Learning how to use a relational database such as MySQL to store data and retrieve it efficiently for analysis and visualization.
+  2. Database management: Use a relational database such as MySQL to store data and retrieve it efficiently for analysis and visualization.
   3. Visualization and dashboard creation: To use libraries such as Streamlit and Plotly to create interactive and visually appealing